12 Mental Health Benefits of Weight Training | MuscleSquad

 Lifting weights can improve your cognitive performance – which basically means how well your brain works.
 Experts think it's probably to do with the mathematical and repetitive nature of training with weights which stimulates the neurochemistry of the brain's attentional system.

-This could result in improved memory, more creativity, better productivity, sharper focus, or more clarity of thought.
-All great benefits for when you get back to work or study after your workout!
+This could result in improved memory, more creativity, better productivity, sharper focus or more clarity of thought.
+All great benefits for your professional life!

 Offset cognitive decline